Tommertom/coderBOT/docs/docker-runner-quickstart.md

 ## What Just Happened?

 - ✅ Created isolated Docker environment
-- ✅ Installed GitHub CLI and Copilot
+- ✅ Installed GitHub CLI, Copilot CLI, and other AI tools
 - ✅ Configured your bot
 - ✅ Started the container
-- ✅ Bot is ready on Telegram
+- ✅ Bot is ready on Telegram with support for Copilot, Claude, Gemini, and more

 ## Common Commands